-182. The Commission has not received information regarding the establishment of a Monitoring Commission.

-183. The Commission values the information presented by the State, as well as the advancements reported in compliance with the friendly settlement agreement.
-It is apparent from the information available to the Commission that a substantial number of the commitments undertaken by the State in the friendly settlement agreement have been implemented.
+- 232. The Commission has not received information regarding the establishment of a Monitoring Commission. - 233.
+The Commission values the information presented by the State, as well as the advancements reported in compliance with the friendly settlement agreement.
+It is apparent from the information available to the Commission that some of the commitments undertaken by the State in the friendly settlement agreement have been implemented.
 In this connection, it bears mentioning that, in Report No. 84/11, the IACHR was very appreciative of the efforts made by the parties to reach the agreement and implement it.

-184. At the same time, the Commission observes the State announced it had requested information to the pertinent offices regarding the other items, but has yet to receive any information; therefore the State indicated that, after receiving this information, it will be presented immediately.

-185. In view of the foregoing, the Commission concludes that the friendly settlement agreement has been complied with in part.
+Nonetheless, based its monitoring, the Commission realizes that certain items of the agreement require structural measures and reforms, which have not been fully implemented. - 234.
+At the same time, the Commission observes the State announced it had requested information to the pertinent offices regarding the other items, but has yet to receive any information; therefore the State indicated that, after receiving this information, it will be presented immediately. - 235.
+On September 14, 2016, the IACHR requested updated information on compliance from the parties.
+The State asked for extensions on October 14 and November 21, 2016.
+The IACHR granted an extension on October 21, 2016.
+As of the closing date of this report, neither of the parties has submitted additional information. - 236.
+In view of the foregoing, the Commission concludes that the friendly settlement agreement has been complied with in part.
 Consequently, the Commission will continue to monitor the points pending implementation.